StorjOld/metadisk-websockets/README.md

 metadisk-websockets
 ===================

-A small python module that wraps Storj API calls with Flask-SocketIO.
+A small Python module that wraps Storj API calls with Flask-SocketIO.

-The module is designed to be completely independent from other storj web-core libraries.
+The module is designed to be completely independent from other Storj web-core libraries.
 It interacts with the API through `requests` calls.
 The node URL is specified in a local settings file.

 ## Compatibility